zammad/zammad-admin-documentation/channels/google/basic-setup.rst

 If you already have Google email channels, you can skip this step and head over to :ref:`migrate-channel`.

-After you've registered Zammad as an OAuth app in your Google Developer settings, you can begin connecting Gmail accounts to Zammad.
+After you've registered Zammad as an OAuth app, you can connect Gmail accounts to Zammad.

 ☠️ **But first, a word of warning!**
 The import process does things you might not expect: